-An estimate of the quantities and cost for the rehabilitation, closure and post-closure monitoring has been completed and the results are provided in the following sections.
+An estimate of the quantities and cost for the rehabilitation, closure works and post-closure monitoring has been completed and the results are provided in the following sections.
 As the rehabilitation works will be completed progressively, the costs will vary depending upon the timing and impacts of inflation on costs.
 The following sections provide a summary of the materials and costs associated with the closure of the Facility.
-Detailed closure cost estimates based on a six-year budget are provided in Appendix B.